-The minimum entry requirements are a B (3.0) average and at least 60 accumulated credits.
+The minimum entry requirements are a B (3.0) average in upper division coursework and at least 60 accumulated credits.
 Students may not register themselves for a Directed Studies course.

 2. Email the application form and your advising transcript to the Psychology Undergraduate Advisor (firstname.lastname@example.org) before second week of classes.

 The course proposal must specify all requirements for the course (reading list, assignments, basis on which the grade will be assigned).
 Before approving the course, the Chair of the UGSC will ensure that the course meets standards he or she believes are acceptable in the department.
 Disagreement between instructors and the Chair of the UGSC will be resolved by the Chair of the Psychology Department.
 Students and faculty are advised to make their arrangements for the course well in advance.

 The Psychology Undergraduate Advisor will register the student in the course when both the instructor and the Chair of the UGSC have approved the application.